Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-In partnership with the VII Pan-American Conference on Non-destructive Testing (VII PANNDT) WINS will hold a 1-day joint international workshop on 23rd October, aiming at considering the best practices to reduce the threat of theft of radioactive sources used in industrial radiography and oil well servicing company operations.
+In partnership with the VII Pan-American Conference on Non-destructive Testing (VII PANNDT) WINS held a one-day joint international workshop on 23 October, aiming at considering the best practices to reduce the threat of theft of radioactive sources used in industrial radiography and oil well servicing company operations.

 For further information and registration please contact: